black-hole-group/gpumonty/tests/README.md

 - N_superph_recorded

 # Quick start
-To run the tester:
+To run the tester (running from tests/..):

-    ./tester.py
+    ./tests/tester.py

-To run the reference extractor:
+To run the reference extractor (running from tests/..):

-    ./extract_reference.py
+    ./tests/extract_reference.py

 The extractor updates tester's references.
 It will run grmonty with the desired parameters (see Settings for instructions on how to change these parameters), and rewrite `references.py` with the outputs extracted from these new executions.